-• 21.3 Show that shortest-paths computations in networks with nonnegative weights on both vertices and edges (where the weight of a path is defined to be the sum of the weights of the vertices and the edges on the path) can be handled by building a network ADT that has weights on only the edges.
+- 21.3 Develop a network class implementation that represents the reverse of the weighted digraph defined by the edges inserted.
+Include a "reverse copy" constructor that takes a graph as parameter and inserts all that graph's edges to build its reverse. - 21.4 Show that shortest-paths computations in networks with nonnegative weights on both vertices and edges (where the weight of a path is defined to be the sum of the weights of the vertices and the edges on the path) can be handled by building a network ADT that has weights on only the edges.

-21.4 Find a large network online-perhaps a geographic database with entries for roads that connect cities or an airline or railroad schedule that contains distances or costs.
+21.5 Find a large network online-perhaps a geographic database with entries for roads that connect cities or an airline or railroad schedule that contains distances or costs.

-21.5 Implement a network ADT for sparse networks with weights between 0 and 1, based on Program 17.6.
-Include a random-network generator based on Program 17.7.
-Use a separate ADT to generate edge weights, and write two implementations: one that generates uniformly distributed weights and another that generates weights according to a Gaussian distribution.
-Write client programs to generate random networks for both weight distributions with a well-chosen set of values of V and E, so that you can use them to run empirical tests on graphs drawn from various distributions of edge weights.
+21.6 Write a random-network generator for sparse networks based on Program 17.12.
+To assign edge weights, define a random-edge-weight ADT and write two implementations: one that generates uniformly distributed weights, another that generates weights according to a Gaussian distribution.
+Write client programs to generate sparse random networks for both weight distributions with a well-chosen set of values of V and E so that you can use them to run empirical tests on graphs drawn from various distributions of edge weights.

-21.6 Implement a network ADT for dense graphs with weights between 0 and 1, based on Program 17.3.
-Include a random-network generator based on Program 17.8 and edge-weight generators as described in Exercise 21.5.
-Write client programs to generate random networks for both weight distributions with a well-chosen set of values of V and E, so that you can use them to run empirical tests on graphs drawn from these models.
+\circ 21.7 Write a random-network generator for dense networks based on Program 17.13 and edge-weight generators as described in Exercise 21.6.
+Write client programs to generate random networks for both weight distributions with a well-chosen set of values of V and E so that you can use them to run empirical tests on graphs drawn from these models.

-21.7 Implement a representation-independent network ADT function that builds a network by taking edges with weights (pairs of integers between 0 and V - 1 with weights between 0 and 1) from standard input.
+21.8 Implement a representation-independent network client that builds a network by taking edges with weights (pairs of integers between 0 and V - 1 with weights between 0 and 1) from standard input.

-- 21.8 Write a program that generates V random points in the plane, then builds a network with edges (in both directions) connecting all pairs of points within a given distance d of one another (see Exercise 17.72), setting each edge's weight to the distance between the two points that that edge connects.
-Determine how to set d so that the expected number of edges is E. - 21.9 Write functions that use a network ADT to implement ADTs for undirected graphs (weighted and unweighted) and for unweighted digraphs. - ▷ 21.10 The following table from a published road map purports to give the length of the shortest routes connecting the cities.
+- 21.9 Write a program that generates V random points in the plane, then builds a network with edges (in both directions) connecting all pairs of points within a given distance d of one another (see Exercise 17.74), setting each edge's weight to the distance between the two points that that edge connects.
+Determine how to set d so that the expected number of edges is E. - 21.10 Write a base class and derived classes that implement ADTs for graphs that may be undirected or directed graphs, weighted or unweighted, and dense or sparse. - ▷ 21.11 The following table from a published road map purports to give the length of the shortest routes connecting the cities.
 It contains an error.
 Correct the table.
 Also, add a table that shows how to execute the shortest routes, in the style of Figure 21.4.